IanFinlayson/exploring-cs/chapter05.md

 Here, it will check if the temperature is less than 80.
 If so, it does the first print message, telling us to wear pants.
-If the condition was false, then it does the \"else\" part of the code --- the print which tells us to wear shorts instead.
+If the condition was false, then it does the "else" part of the code --- the print which tells us to wear shorts instead.

 With an if/else statement, if the if condition is true, than the code